-3. When someone has OAS/PFS, will accidental exposure or an increase in exposure to allergens make future reactions more severe?
+3. When someone has OAS/PFAS, will accidental exposure or an increase in exposure to allergens make future reactions more severe?

 Exposure is not currently a known factor related to severity.
 Many people notice more severe symptoms during pollen season.

-4. Should individuals with OAS/PFS avoid these foods?
+4. Should individuals with OAS/PFAS avoid these foods?

-5. I have been recently diagnosed with OAS/PFS and I’m pregnant.
+5. I have been recently diagnosed with OAS/PFAS and I’m pregnant.
 How do I get the nutrients necessary for me and my baby while avoiding so many foods?